art-institute-of-chicago/data-aggregator/README.md

 * All data available via a JSON-based REST API
 * Large lists are paginated
 * Complex data types can be "included" in requests
-* Seed data provided for all resources
 * Unit tests for all endpoints

 ## Overview

 The Data Aggregator interfaces with several internal APIs to collect its data.
 All data is imported and served up locally so that at runtime the API doesn't have dependencies on other systems. `artisan` commands have been set up to import data from various sources, either en masse or incrementally.
 One of the greatest benefits of an aggregator like this one is the ability to provide relationship between resources across systems.
 Our `/artworks` endpoint is a great example, as you can see relationships they have to a number of different things, like mobile tours, digital publications, and historic static sites.

 ## Requirements